danielsaidi/website_danielsaidi/collections/_work/milo.md

 keyboardkit: https://github.com/danielsaidi/KeyboardKit
 ---

-Milo Creative is a mobile product company that hired me as a freelance developer for some keyboard related work.
-They sponsored the [KeyboardKit]({{page.keyboardKit}}) open source project to add missing features.
+Milo Creative a UK tech-company that hired me for keyboard-related work and sponsored my [KeyboardKit]({{page.keyboardKit}}) open source project to add missing features that they needed in one of their projects.

-Thanks to Milo Creative, [KeyboardKit]({{page.keyboardKit}}) now has improved support for input sets, keyboard layouts and multiple locales.
-These features are available for both the UIKit and SwiftUI parts of the library.
+Thanks to Milo Creative, [KeyboardKit]({{page.keyboardKit}}) has improved support for input sets, keyboard layouts and multiple locales.
+These features are available for both UIKit and SwiftUI.

 Big thanks to Milo Creative for sponsporing [KeyboardKit]({{page.keyboardKit}})!